Angles24/ZodiacWeapons/ReadMe.md

 * Fates
 	* Fates are wonky.
 Mostly due to Navigation with RB, so don't completely AFK during this part.
 Or ever, really.
 	* Tower of Power is triggered by speaking to the House Haillenarte Guard at Boulder Downs, Coerthas Central Highlands (x10,y28).
+This must be done manually.
+	* The Ceruleum Road is trigger by speaking to the Wary Merchant.
+This must be done manually.

 * Dungeons
 	* Copperbell Mines (Hard): One of the Collapsed Rocks has a smaller hitbox then RB thinks it does.
 Sometimes melee classes don't get close enough.
 Watch this.